MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-dataverse-table.md

     * **Environment**: Select your Dataverse environment.
     * **Entity Name**: Select the entity named "Dataflows Monitoring" which you previously created.

-* Add dynamic values to the required fields
+* Add dynamic values to the required fields.

     For every required field, you need to add a dynamic value.
 This value is the output of the metadata of the dataflow run.
     * Select the field next to **Dataflow ID** and then select the lightning button.

     ![example of lightning button](media/dynamic.png)

-    * Select the Dataflow ID as the dynamic content
+    * Select the Dataflow ID as the dynamic content.

     ![example to select dataflow id](media/dataflowid.png)

-    * Repeat this process for all required fields
+    * Repeat this process for all required fields.

     ![example of required fields](media/final.PNG)

-* Save the flow
+* Save the flow.

 ## Create a Power BI Report